-Additionally, the Administration released two counternarcotics strategies, outlining priorities in stopping the flow of drugs along both the Southwest and Northern borders.
+Additionally, the Administration released three counternarcotics strategies, outlining priorities in stopping the flow of drugs along the Southwest border, the Northern border, and the Caribbean border.

 - The Southwest Border Counternarcotics Strategy aims to prevent drug trafficking along the almost 2,000-mile border that separates the United States and Mexico.